-Independence Day in Norway isn't popular, but Constitution Day is.
+Independence Day in Norway isn't popular, but instead, Constitution Day is the day of their national celebrations.
 What other countries call their Independence Day, Norway celebrates on Constitution Day.
-What can travelers expect on this day in Norway?
-Why do they call it Norway's Constitution Day, National Day, or Syttende Mai?

-In Norwegian, this day is called "Syttende Mai" (May 17th), or Grunnlovsdagen (Constitution Day).
+In Norwegian, the national day is called "Syttende Mai" (May 17th), or Grunnlovsdagen (Constitution Day).